arrow-left

 First, you will use the notebook 1-unarchive-vcf-tar-file-to-workspace to extract the contents of tar bundles to your workspace for use in the GWAS.
 These tar bundles were generated by dbGAP and contain TOPMed multi-sample VCFs per consent code and chromosome.

 Part 3: Perform mixed-model association tests using workflows Next, perform mixed models genetic association tests (run as a series of batch workflows using GCP Compute engine).
 For details on the four workflows and what they do, scroll down to Perform mixed-model association test workflows.
-The workflows are publicly available in Dockstore in this collection.
+The workflows are publicly available in in this .

 Because this workspace was created to be used with controlled access data, it should be registered under an Authorization Domain that limits its access to only researchers with the appropriate approvals.
-Learn how to set up an Authorization Domain here before proceeding.
+Learn how to set up an Authorization Domain before proceeding.

 Once the new Terra window appears, you are given a few options for where to place your data.